J.D. Davis Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.83 team ERA that ranks 26th among all league pitching staffs.
+- The Reds' 4.80 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (128 total, 1.3 per game).
+- The Reds allow the fifth-most home runs in baseball (129 total, 1.3 per game).

-- The right-hander last appeared on Friday against the Milwaukee Brewers, when he went six innings, allowing one earned run while giving up five hits.
+- His last appearance came on Saturday against the Milwaukee Brewers, when the left-hander tossed six innings, surrendering two earned runs while giving up three hits.

-- In 17 games this season, the 25-year-old has a 5.95 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.
+- The 24-year-old has an ERA of 2.45, with 9.6 strikeouts per nine innings, in eight games this season.
+Opponents have a .188 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.